Maguire becomes most expensive defender with move to United

 The fee eclipses the deals for Matthijs de Ligt to leave Ajax for Juventus last month for 75 million euros (then $85 million), and for Virgil van Dijk to join Liverpool from Southampton for up to 75 million pounds in January 2018.

 United is trying to return to the Champions League after finishing sixth in the Premier League last season.

-Maguire says United manager Ole Gunnar Solskjaer is “building a team to win trophies.”
+United, which opens the campaign on Sunday against Chelsea, hasn’t won the league since Alex Ferguson’s last season in charge in 2013.

+Jose Mourinho won the Europa League and League Cup in 2017 but left last year after a drop in form, leading to Solskjaer’s hiring.

+“I think we’ve got to start winning trophies again and that’s something the gaffer (manager) wants to bring to the club,” Maguire said, “and his winning mentality as well, which will help all the boys.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports